Emmy2405/Algorithm-Project-2024/README.md

 <h2>Key Tasks:</h2>
 Task 1 – Sorting QA Logs
-   - Generate a report for each production line, sorting entries by **Product ID, Issue Code, and Date/Time**.
+   - Generate a report for each production line, sorting entries by Product ID, Issue Code, and Date/Time.
    - The sorting algorithm must be efficient, with a time complexity of **O(N log N)** or better.

 Task 2 – Consolidated Issue Report